-Rob Pelinka is a lawyer and has probably heard the famous lawyer joke: What do you call a bunch of lawyers at the bottom of the ocean?
+Rob Pelinka is a lawyer and probably has heard the famous lawyer joke: What do you call a bunch of lawyers at the bottom of the ocean?
 A good start.
 To many, Pelinka was born on third base but acted like he hit a triple.
 His best friend was Kobe Bryant.
-He partnered with Magic Johnson until he stabbed him in the back.
+He partnered with Magic Johnson until that relationship soured.
 He manipulated Jeanie Buss.
 Pelinka’s overall presence in Lakers upper management post-Magic Johnson had him bashed around the league as a traitor and neophyte.
-And because Pelinka didn’t have a social media presence and preferred to operate away from the limelight, he didn’t pushback on the negative judgments about him.
+And because Pelinka didn’t have a social media presence and preferred to operate away from the limelight, he didn’t push back on the negative judgments about him.
 He just went to work.

-Pelinka was determined to get Anthony Davis and sweetened the deal with two additional draft picks which got David Griffin’s attention.
-Suddenly, Pelinka had his moment.
+Pelinka was determined to get Anthony Davis and when he pulled off the deal of a lifetime suddenly Pelinka had his moment.
 He delivered to Los Angeles a big man who was a star somewhere else.
 Davis followed in the path of Pau Gasol, Shaquille O’Neal, Wilt Chamberlain, and Kareem Abdul-Jabbar, and Pelinka followed in the path of Jerry West and Mitch Kupchak.

-When Pelinka traded for Davis he was not in his prime.
+When Pelinka traded for Davis, the 26-year old was not yet in his prime.
 Although Davis finds a way to get injured often- he has never played an 80 game season and has only played 70+ games twice- Davis has been an All-Star every year except his rookie season.
-His career averages of 24 and 11 are something the Lakers haven’t seen since Shaq.
+His career averages of 24 and 10 are something the Lakers haven’t seen since Shaq.

-Because Los Angeles covets superstars, the Davis acquisition eased the Pelinka pressure and it also retired the Magic Johnson era for good.
-The nuts and bolts of the GM job have now taken center stage.
-While surrounding the game is endless tediousness on social media platforms, the bottom line for a front office executive is did you deliver talent?
+Because Los Angeles covets superstars, the Davis acquisition eased the Pelinka pressure.
+Right out the gate, he delivered.
+The GM job is firmly embedded in his hands.
+No one is ripping it away.
+And while surrounding the game is endless tediousness on social media platforms, meant to distract and entertain, the bottom line for Pelinka is pretty basic: did you deliver talent?
 Did you complete a roster?
 Is there financial flexibility?
 Is the team set for the future?

 To those who say Pelinka finished the job Magic Johnson started, well you can say the same thing about Steve Kerr.
 He finished the job that Mark Jackson started.
 And Kawhi Leonard finished the job that DeMar DeRozan started.
 The end of the beginning, as Winston Churchill put it, matters way more than the beginning of the beginning.